-For players who frequently break their strings: change them as soon as they break.
+For players who break their strings a lot: change them as soon as they break.

 For people who rarely or never break strings, Decathlon recommends changing them as many times per year as you play per week.
 E.g. if you play once per week, change your strings once per year.
 If you play three times per week, change your strings three times per year.

 High tensions should be avoided as your performance will be affected.
 A loosely strung racket will let you play a more relaxed game, giving you more power without having to force it.
 Over time strings can become worn without breaking.
 They lose their elasticity and initial properties.
 The gauge (or diameter) also affects play.
 The smaller the gauge, the more power and spin you'll have.
 A larger gauge will give you stiffer strings with a heavier impact on your body.

 avoid extreme temperature changes and any moisture on the string.
 Do not leave your racket in your car boot: the temperature can rise and fall dramatically!

 Our tests on the product features are conducted in a laboratory.
 The Resistance test checks the string's resistance to breaking.
 It is performed in the lab by the Canon Ball and checks the longevity of each string.
 The Strength test is performed in our labs by a charpy impact test machine.
 It verifies the energy absorbed by the product and its capacity to reproduce this speed on the ball.